 NGO, non-profit & public sector jobs

-If you want to commit to a career in NGO, non-profit, sustainability-oriented or socially-responsible organisations, you might want to give this a shot:
+If you want to commit to a career in NGO, non-profit or socially-engaged organisations, you might want to give this a shot:

 If your German skills are already up there, public sector jobs are also an option: